 The proposal would require that the president provide a certification to Congress in advance of agreeing to a modification of any existing duty on any product and that certification would affirm that reciprocal market access has been obtained.
 It also would instruct U.S. trade negotiators to seek the right to revoke concessions to cut tariffs if U.S. trading partners do not implement the commitments they have made to open up their markets.

 Critics will argue that such legislation would tie the hands of U.S. trade negotiators and deny the United States too many of the benefits of open markets.
 But the Obama administration can head off such problems by announcing that a balance of benefits and reciprocity are the twin pillars of its new trade policy.

 It can then pursue trade agreements that have a chance of being reciprocal, such as a free-trade deal with Europe.
 In so doing, the White House can demonstrate that it is committed to a trade policy that helps reduce the U.S. trade deficit and rebuilds Americans' trust in a global market.

-This article appears in the May 16, 2009, edition of National Journal Daily.
+This article appears in the May 16, 2009, edition of NJ Daily.